d6t/d6tjoin/README.md

 We recommend using [AffineGap](https://github.com/dedupeio/affinegap) which is not an official requirement, you can install using `pip install affinegap`.

 For the `jellyfish` library, make sure the C implementation is working else `d6tjoin` will be very slow.
 You can test by running `import jellyfish.cjellyfish` if the C version is installed.
 If you don't have a C compiler, you can `conda install -c conda-forge jellyfish`.

-**0.2.0 is currently in beta.
-The github master is the latest dev version.**

 ## Documentation